Lantern Festival Thailand: Dates, Locations & Tips

 Chiang Mai

 It is located in the Northern part of the Country.
 The Loy Krathongs and Yi Peng festivals are celebrated with the most vibes in Chiang Mai.
-It is a must-visit if you are looking for sky lanterns, parades, exhibitions and fireworks.
+It is a must-visit if you are looking for sky lanterns, parades, exhibitions, and fireworks.
 The opening ceremony for the festival takes place in the Three Kings Plaza, which is decorated with beautiful hanging lanterns.
 If you want to witness both water and sky lanterns, then you should experience them from Tha Phae Gate.
 This place also hosts cultural dance shows.

 Sukhothai

 It is said that the Lantern Festival of Thailand originated from this very place, i.e. Sukhothai.
-Here, the Loy Krathong is celebrated for five long days, and you can enjoy all the cultural programmes for five days continuously.
+Here, the Loy Krathong is celebrated for five long days, and you can enjoy all the cultural programs for five days continuously.

 Bangkok